Name Bass Club

 OFFICERS: ELECTION, DUTIES & ELIGIBILITY

-Section 1: The officers of the Club shall consist of a President, Vice-President, Secretary, Treasurer, Tournament Director and three (3) advisors.
+Section 1: The officers of the Club shall consist of a President, Vice-President, Secretary, Treasurer, Tournament Director.

 Section 2: The election of the officers shall be held annually at the December meeting.
 Election shall be by majority of members present.
-Nominations shall be made the last meeting in November and from the floor the night of the election.
+Nominations will be from the floor the night of the election.

 Section 3: Duties of the President: The President shall preside at all the meetings and functions of the Club.
 He shall preside at all meetings of the Advisory Board.
 He will make decisions on his own if they are for the good of the Club, unless it concerns a violation of Policy, then the Club must vote on the matter and majority rules.